We often associate owning a car with freedom and independence. After all, it’s nice to know you can jump behind the wheel and go anywhere you want.

 The best game apps to win real money include Blackout Bingo and Solitaire Cash since they let you cash out at low thresholds.
 You can often choose between reward choices, including PayPal, direct deposit, and gift cards.

-Best for: Best overall
+Best for: Best overall and most popular

 Best for: Many varieties of solitaire